Muhammad-Idzhans/flask-python-generator/README.md

 ```

 #### 4. Create a `dockerfile` in the project:
+Inside this dockerfile, since we wrote `COPY . /app`, make sure all of your images and the required files are inside this /app folder.
 ```docker
 # Playwright base image with browsers & OS deps installed
 # (This image simplifies Chromium on Azure.
 If v1.55.0 tag is unavailable,